progressivetech/net.ourpowerbase.remoteform/docs/api.md

 This function return true if we think this is an other amount option or false otherwise.
 Checkbox and Radio collections.
+Populate a location drop down with the appropriate values.

+We dynamically populate the state/province, county and country drop down lists by querying CiviCRM for the appropriate values.

+In the case of state province, the right values will depend on the chosen country.
+In the case of county, the right values will depend on the chosen state.